lewhunt/nwb-react-testing-library/README.md

 `npm install` | First run this once after downloading or cloning this repo (to download node_modules dependencies) `npm start` | start a development server for the demo app `npm test` | run (react-testing-library) tests
-`npm run test:coverage` | run tests and produce a code coverage report in `coverage/` `npm run test:watch` | start a test server and re-run tests on every change `npm run build` | prepare for publishing to npm
+`npm run test:watch` | start a test server and re-run tests on every change `npm run build` | prepare for publishing to npm
 `npm run clean` | delete built resources